 The contract between the licensee and VAUDE has been signed long before VAUDE joined FWF.
 Adding social standards to the contract means changing the overall contract with the licensee which VAUDE finds difficult.
-VAUDE is aware of the risks which are implied by not knowing where the production takes place sold via the licensee.
-VAUDE knows that the licensee conducts social audits under a different scheme.
-VAUDE is currently training local staff to be able to conduct audits at the sites used by the licensee.
+But, VAUDE is aware off all production sites and the licensee has been trained on social standards.
+VAUDE has trained local staff to be able to conduct social checks at the sites used by the licensee.